tobozo/WUD-Ducky/ReadMe.md

  - Dongle is detected as Mouse, Keyboard and USB Pendrive
  - Mouse driver uses absolute positioning
- - Mounted MicroSD card allows editing files from the OS, and reading from the ESP
+ - Mounted MicroSD card allows editing files from the OS, ~~and~~ or reading from the ESP
  - Starts WiFi in AP Mode
  - Runs a Webserver with the following endpoints:
    - `/key` send string sequence to the keyboard